 This customer wasn’t the first person in the world who thought that pairing products by the same brand would somehow make things more compatible.
-In most cases, it’s nonsense, which is exactly what I used to think when headphone manufacturers like Beyerdynamic and Sennheiser release headphone amps.
+In most cases, it’s nonsense, which is exactly what I used to think when headphone manufacturers like Beyerdynamic and Sennheiser release headphone amplifiers.
 The Beyerdynamic A20 was no exception.
 I had been aware of its existence for years, but I had never really paid it any heed.
 It didn’t help the A20’s case that it was a standalone headphone amp without a DAC when, for the majority of my four years in this hobby, I had been using DAC/amp combos like the JDS Labs Element (piece of garbage, by the way), the Oppo HA-1, and the Schiit Jotunheim with balanced DAC module.
 It had always just seemed cleaner and less cluttered until I realized only earlier this year that it was really limiting my gear selection and I finally pulled the trigger on an endgame standalone DAC, the Schiit Gungnir Multibit (aka Gumby), that I could plug into any amp I pleased, whether single-ended or balanced.

 I believe the A20 has been out since 2014 and it only eventually caught my eye in the latter half of 2017 because I read somewhere that it had a high output impedance; in fact, at 100 Ω, its output impedance exceeds that of most output transformerless tube amplifiers.
 Suddenly, it all made sense.
 High-end Beyerdynamic headphones typically have high impedances of between 250 Ω and 600 Ω, so they can benefit from—or at least not be adversely affected by—a high output impedance amplifier.
 This relates to a “rule of eighths” that suggests an ideal amp output impedance should be an eighth that of the headphone it is driving, and, in turn, this relates to a concept in audio called damping, which I will not attempt to explain here because I lack confidence in my knowledge.